Akuli/porcupine/README.md

 - Find/replace
 - Simple setting dialog
 - Multiple files can be opened at the same time like tabs in a web browser
+- The tabs can be dragged out of the window to open a new Porcupine window conveniently
 - Status bar that shows current line and column numbers

 [Pygments]: http://pygments.org/